Laptop insurance for older devices

 Katrin Straub

-Your laptop is a few years old but still a reliable everyday companion.
-Many believe that insurance is only possible for new devices.
-Learn how you can get comprehensive protection for older laptops too, and which pitfalls you should avoid.
+Your laptop may be a few years old, but it is still a loyal companion in everyday life.
+Many people believe that insurance is only available for new devices.
+Find out how you can also get comprehensive protection for older laptops, and which pitfalls you should avoid.

 The topic in brief and concise terms